 You’ve heard of a happy camper... but have you heard of a hangry camper?
 Known as one of nature’s fiercest animals, a hangry camper is what happens when a traveler goes too long without good eats.
 Luckily, this problem is easily preventable!
-With Luno Life’s tasty tips, you’ll never have to face a hungry camper ever again.
+With Luno's tasty tips and these campfire recipes, you’ll never have to face a hungry camper ever again.

 1. Embrace your kleptomania

 Our borderline obsessive hoarding of mini creamers and individual ketchup packets has finally paid off.
 Those single-serving condiments and spices offered at fast food restaurants are a saving grace when faced with limited trunk space while car camping.
-Packing full-size containers of ketchup and cumbersome glass condiment bottles isn’t always an option.
-Luckily, the dozens of iHop creamers and McDonald’s barbeque sauces that we compulsively stuffed into our pockets last week are quick to save the day.
+Packing full-size containers of ketchup and cumbersome glass condiment bottles amongst other car camping essentials isn’t always an option.
+Luckily, those dozens of iHop creamers and McDonald’s barbeque sauces that were compulsively stuffed into our pockets last week are quick to save the day.
 These mini condiments are a way to bring all the flavor but still save space.

 2. Can’t go wrong with quesadillas